-In our response to Question 5 on the definition of rate regulation, we did not consider the existence of a regulator in our proposed definition.
+In our response on Question 5 relating to the definition of rate regulation, we did not consider the existence of a regulator in our revised definition.
 In our view, the existence of a rate regulator whose role and authority is established by legislation or other formal regulations is an important indicator to consider when analysing what rights and obligations established by the rate regulation are enforceable.
 However, it is not a necessary feature.
 Putting it the other way round: The non-existence of a rate regulator is not relevant as long as there exist substantive rights or obligations.
 This is the case when the regulatory rate-setting framework is based on legal grounds (i.e. enforceable by law).

 So far, we have limited experience with the accounting of cooperatives under IFRS.
-However, we hold the view that the above principles should apply in a similar way for all entities.
-As long as there are substantive rights and obligations arising from a revenue requirement ('true-up mechanism') the accounting consequences should be the same when there are enforceable rights (like an exclusive right to receive a regulated rate for the supply of goods or services) that "ensure" that the entity recovers no more or less than its revenue requirement.

-In case of a cooperation, enforceability could be based on long-term contracts of the cooperation (i.e. again enforceable by law).
-On the other hand, it should be common sense that rates that can be changed or reversed by the management of the cooperation on a short-term basis from period to period in its own judgement do not fulfill the enforceability criteria.
+However, we have the view that the above principles should apply in a similar way for all entities.
+As long as there are substantive rights and obligations arising from a revenue requirement ('true-up mechanism') the accounting consequences should be the same when these rights and obligations are enforceable.
+In case of a cooperation, enforceability could be based on the individual contracts of the cooperation (i.e. again enforceable by law).
+On the other hand, it should be common sense that rates that can be changed or reversed by the management of the cooperation in its own judgement do not fulfill the enforceability criteria.